Authress/wordpress-sso-login/README.md

 # wordpress-plugin
-The Authress SSO plugin for Wordpress - adds SSO html template and login buttons
+The SSO Login plugin for Wordpress - adds SSO html template and login buttons